HitaloM/PyKorone/docs/source/index.md

 _PyKorone_ is a comprehensive, state-of-the-art Telegram bot that offers a variety of features to enhance your Telegram experience.
 It is designed to be flexible and adaptable to meet a wide range of user needs.
 The bot is built in Python and is designed for high efficiency and reliability.

 This documentation is your definitive guide to exploring and using _PyKorone_ to the fullest.
 Here you'll find detailed information about its features, step-by-step instructions, and tips on how to get the most out of the bot.
-If you have any questions or need help, our community is ready to assist you at [GitHub discussions](https://github.com/HitaloM/PyKorone/discussions).

 ```{note}
 _PyKorone_ is licensed under the [BSD 3-Clause License](./license), a free software license compatible with the [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html).
 This license is verified by the [Free Software Foundation](https://www.fsf.org/) and the [Open Source Initiative](https://opensource.org/).